Forcing Change in Mindfulness Curriculum as We Dig Deeper Into Buddhist-Based Indoctrination in Public Schools

 After sending multiple legal demand letters to schools, the ACLJ has seen some positive changes since we began fighting these programs.
 For example, some teachers in Colorado have refused to teach Inner Explorer after hearing about its Buddhist origins and teachings regardless of their school’s insistence on utilizing the program.
 Teachers in other states have followed suit and reached out to the ACLJ with concerns regarding their school districts’ implementation of these programs.

 School-age children are in an important stage of life.
 They are learning who they are, what they think, what they believe, what their purpose is, and how to think and process life’s many questions.
-These teachings lead to children failing to understand the difference between good and bad, or right and wrong.
-Instead of analyzing their thoughts, desires, and dreams, they learn to passively observe them as they float by.
-The fact that Inner Explorer encourages this mind-clearing lesson is unsurprising given how Buddhist mindfulness practices dismiss the distinction between good and bad.
+Many believe that these teachings can lead to children failing to understand the difference between good and bad, or right and wrong.
+Instead of analyzing their thoughts, desires, and dreams, they learn to passively observe them as they “float away.”
+The fact that mindfulness curriculums encourage this mind-clearing lesson is unsurprising given how Buddhist mindfulness practices dismiss the distinction between good and bad.

-As we talked about in our last post, the very heart of Inner Explorer, and programs like it, is the Buddhist mindfulness practice of clearing your mind.
+As we talked about in our last post, the very heart of these programs is the Buddhist mindfulness practice of clearing your mind.
 While language that speaks of connection, nature, and love sounds appealing on the surface, these lessons are inherently inseparable from Buddhist teachings.
 In fact, basic Buddhist writings, such as The Heart of the Buddha's Teaching, explicitly teaches that:

 Mindfulness is the energy that brings the eyes of a Buddha into our hand . . . [t]he heart of Buddhist meditation is the practice of mindfulness, and mindfulness is the practice of the precepts.
 You cannot meditate without practicing the precepts. (p.
 83, 81)